leg100/otf/README.md

 ![OTF logo](/readme_inkscape_logo.png)

-An open source alternative to Terraform Enterprise.
+OTF is an open source alternative to Terraform Enterprise.
 Includes SSO, team management, agents, and as many applies as you can throw hardware at.

 Docs: https://docs.otf.ninja/